-St. Jude Children's Research Hospital in Memphis, Tennessee specializes in the care of 30 severely immuocompromised children and essentially all patients are at a significant risk for 31 32 complications due to severe influenza infection [32].
-The hospital achieved and sustained 33 high voluntary compliance to influenza vaccination among HCP (defined in this analysis as any staff member with direct patient care duties) due to the implementation of a 34 comprehensive program that included focused educational campaigns, increased availability 35 of vaccine, and individual follow-up with an infection control officer [32].
-Prior to the 36 introduction of a comprehensive program, the hospital reported HCP vaccination rates of 37 38 44.7%.
+St. Jude Children's Research Hospital in Memphis, Tennessee specializes in the care of severely immunocompromised children, and essentially all patients are at a significant risk for complications from severe influenza infection [32].
+The hospital achieved and sustained high voluntary compliance to influenza vaccination among HCP (defined in this analysis as any staff member with direct patient care duties) due to the implementation of a comprehensive program that included focused educational campaigns, increased availability of vaccine, and individual follow-up with an infection control officer [32].
+Prior to the introduction of a comprehensive program, the hospital reported HCP vaccination rates of 44.7%.
 However, the introduction of a comprehensive program was successful in increasing and sustaining rates between 80-96%.
-The authors attribute the program's success to 39 educating HCP on the importance of HCP vaccination in protecting vulnerable patients; an idea reflected in surveyed HCP's attitudes towards vaccination.
-On the other hand, the authors also acknowledge that these results may be unique to St. Jude Children's Hospital due to its high-risk patient population and the impact of their medical director who championed a culture of individual accountability [32].
+The program's success was attributed to educating HCP on the importance of HCP vaccination in protecting vulnerable patients; an idea reflected in surveyed HCP's attitudes towards vaccination.
+On the other hand, it was also acknowledged that these results may be unique to St. Jude Children's Hospital due to its high-risk patient population and the impact of the hospital's medical director who championed a culture of individual accountability [32].

-7 The Iowa Health care Collaborative (IHC), a provider-led organization, initiated a program to 8 increase influenza vaccination rates among HCP (defined as paid employees) in acute care 9 hospitals throughout the state [33].
-This program included a number of evidence-based 10 strategies for improving HCP vaccination rates including common educational materials and a data reporting system that enabled individual hospitals to track their performance compared 11 to the target vaccination rate of 95% established by the IHC.
-Within two years, the median 12 13 vaccination rate had increased from 73.1% to 82% (2006-2008) [33].
-A follow-up report 14 tracking the success of the program showed that median vaccination rates among acute care hospitals had reached 93% after four influenza seasons [34].
-The authors hypothesized that 15 several factors contributed to the program's overall success including strong leadership 16 support, strong collaborations with the Iowa Infection Control and Epidemiology Education 17 and Consultation program, a challenging and time limited vaccination target goal, reporting 18 19 of vaccination coverage rates among hospitals, and the use of several evidence-based strategies for increasing vaccinations among HCP.
-In addition, the authors stated that several 20 hospitals reported implementing mandatory vaccination policies in the fourth influenza 21 season, and that this strategy likely contributed to a number of hospitals reaching their target 22 23 goal.
-In this study, the median vaccination rate in hospitals that implemented mandatory requirements was 96% versus 87% in hospitals without such policies [34].
-24
+The Iowa Healthcare Collaborative (IHC), a provider-led organization, initiated a program to increase influenza vaccination rates among HCP (defined as paid employees) in acute care hospitals throughout the state [33].
+This program included a number of evidence-based strategies for improving HCP vaccination rates including common educational materials and a data reporting system that enabled individual hospitals to track their performance compared to the target vaccination rate of 95% established by the IHC.
+Within two years, the median vaccination rate had increased from 73.1% to 82% (2006-2008) [33].
+A follow-up report tracking the success of the program showed that median vaccination rates among acute care hospitals had reached 93% after four influenza seasons [34].
+Several factors may have contributed to the program's overall success including strong leadership support, strong collaborations with the Iowa Infection Control and Epidemiology Education and Consultation program, a challenging and time-limited vaccination target goal, reporting of vaccination coverage rates among hospitals, and the use of several evidence-based strategies for increasing vaccinations among HCP.
+In addition, several hospitals reported implementing mandatory vaccination policies in the fourth influenza season, and this strategy likely contributed to a number of hospitals reaching their target goal.
+In this study, the median vaccination rate in hospitals that implemented mandatory policies was 96% versus 87% in hospitals without such policies [34].

-Annual influenza vaccination has been determined by many health care organizations to be 27 the most effective strategy for preventing influenza.
-Coupling vaccination with a 28 29 comprehensive infection prevention plan may improve protection of HCP and their patients from influenza infection.
-Influenza vaccination programs that include a number of evidence-30 based strategies can achieve increased rates if they are strongly supported by leadership and 31 32 are backed by an aggressive focus on vaccination as a patient safety measure.
-However, 33 these strategies may not be as effective in all health care settings, and HCE may need to employ additional strategies in order to reach target vaccination rates among all HCP.
-34
+Annual influenza vaccination has been determined by many health care organizations to be the most effective strategy for preventing influenza.
+Coupling vaccination with a comprehensive infection prevention plan may improve protection of HCP and their patients from influenza infection.
+Influenza vaccination programs that include a number of evidencebased strategies can achieve increased rates if they are strongly supported by leadership and are backed by an aggressive focus on vaccination as a patient safety measure.
+However, these strategies may not be as effective in all health care settings, and HCE may need to employ additional strategies in order to reach target vaccination rates among all HCP.

-The HCPIVS believes that HCE and HCP have a joint responsibility to protect patients by adopting all reasonable interventions to reduce the transmission of influenza, including vaccination.
+The NVAC believes that HCE and HCP have a joint responsibility to protect patients by adopting all reasonable interventions to reduce the transmission of influenza, including vaccination.